stteff/An-Open-Educational-RPi-Robot/README.md

       ```
       At the *wlan0:* part of the command output, the new IP should appear
       ![Step 9](/docs/images/7.png)
-  10. [Optional] Set a Static IP for the Raspberry Pi.
+  10. [Optional] Set a Static IP for the Raspberry Pi

       You will need:

         i. a valid static IP address (at the example below, *192.168.2.200*)

         ii. the router's and domain_name_servers' IP addresses (same IP for both, at the example below *192.168.2.1*)

       At the command line type:
       ```